 In addition, he highlighted that many countries have new laws to stop discrimination, punish hate crimes and restrict hate speech, while almost 40 countries now legally recognize same-sex couples and some are looking at making it easier for transgender people to have their gender legally recognized.

 “These major advances happened thanks to brave individuals who stood up for what is right,” the Secretary-General stressed.

 For its part, the UN is “committed to action,” Mr. Ban said, citing as an example the Human Rights Council’s recent decision to appoint the first-ever UN independent expert to monitor and report on violations against LGBT people.

 “The UN system is moving forward together.
 This progress was hard-fought and hard-won,” Mr. Ban said.

 “The LGBT Core Group is our great ally – but we have many adversaries.
-There is a [political] cost to speaking up – one which I am proud to pay,” he added.
+There is a

 The Secretary-General also noted that he himself has been criticized by many people around the world, including by many Member States.

 “You may not know how much I have been fighting and been criticized by certain Member States,” he said.
 “When I made an administrative action to give equal pay and same allowances for those gay couples, even though their home countries do not recognize it, the United Nations for the first time has recognized that, regardless of what their home countries are doing, the UN has recognized it.”